 "Running the club, there's me, a secretary, a commercial manager and then two lads who are on work placements from Bournemouth university.

-the ticket office and club shop and the other guy runs our website and writes the programme.
+"One of them is the ticket office and club shop and the other guy runs our website and writes the programme.

 "That's it.
 We run the whole place on three full-time staff and two students."